-Loss of other beneficial use Red Amber Green Development of the site would Development of the site would result in a loss of the existing not result in the loss of an beneficial use which is either existing beneficial use. not surplus to requirements or could not be replaced locally. replaced locally.
+Loss of other beneficial use Red Amber Green Development of the site would Development of the site would Development of the site would result in a loss of the existing result in a loss of an existing not result in the loss of an beneficial use which is either beneficial use which is surplus existing beneficial use. not surplus to requirements or to requirements or could be could not be replaced locally. replaced locally.

-Compatibility with Neighbouring/Adjoining Uses Red Amber Green Neighbouring/adjoining uses to Development of the site could Development would be the proposed site would be compatible with existing and/or incompatible with the with neighbouring/adjoining adjoining uses. proposed development type uses; however, these could be with no scope for mitigation. reasonably mitigated.
+Compatibility with Neighbouring/Adjoining Uses Red Amber Green Neighbouring/adjoining uses Development of the site could Development would be to the proposed site would be have issues of compatibility compatible with existing incompatible with the with neighbouring/adjoining and/or adjoining uses. proposed development type uses; however, these could be with no scope for mitigation. reasonably mitigated.

-Availability and Deliverability Criteria
+Availability & Deliverability Criteria